ms/buildtogether.tech/src/delivery.md

-Another possible deliverable is a [% i "package!as course deliverable" %]package[% /i %] that other people can download and install (<a section="design"/>).
+Another possible deliverable is a [% i "package!as course deliverable" %]package[% /i %] that other people can download and install ([% x design %]).
 It isn't an either/or choice: every good package has a home page, installation instructions, and so on.

 > ## Bugs